MewsSystems/gitbook-connector-api/operations/serviceordernotes.md

 ## Get all service order notes

 Returns all notes associated with the given service orders.
 Service orders can be reservations or product orders.
-This operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request